-A technical and human challenge
+A technical and human challenge In November 2023, ten SYSTRA voluntee

 In November 2023, ten SYSTRA volunteers from seven different countries travelled to the Rulindo district in Rwanda to help build this footbridge.
 It is the seventh bridge that the Group's employees have helped to build.
 They spent two weeks working alongside the construction team and people from local communities.
-This 59-metre suspension bridge was opened in November. and it means that 4,000 people can now safely cross the Nyirakibuye river.
+This 59-metre suspension bridge was opened in November, and it means that 4,000 people can now safely cross the Nyirakibuye river.

-Rwanda, Shyagari Bridge: a look back at the 2022 edition
+- Rwanda, Shyagari Bridge: a look back at the 2022 edition